China eases anti-COVID measures following protests

 The government’s goal is “to return to the state before the epidemic, but the realization of the goal must have conditions,” said Liang, one of China’s most prominent anti-epidemic experts.

-Dr. Yanzhong Huang, an expert on public health in China, also emphasized the gradual nature of the announcement.
+Ray Yip, a public health expert, also emphasized the gradual nature of the shift, calling it “the first 20-degree turn of a 180-degree turn.”

-The new measures are a shift away from “zero COVID” — but “not a roadmap to reopening,” said Huang, director of the Center for Global Health Studies at Seton Hall University.

-“When implemented, these measures may generate dynamics that fuel the rapid spread of the virus even though China is not ready for such a dramatic shift,” he said.
+“The challenge is how they will react when the case load goes way up, which will start to happen.
+Not sure they will hold the course of loosening up,” said Yip, who founded the U.S. Centers for Disease Control and Prevention’s office in China.

 The government announced a campaign last week to vaccinate the elderly that health experts say must be done before China can end restrictions on visitors coming from abroad.
 They say the ruling Communist Party also needs to build up China’s hospital system to cope with a possible rise in cases.